brentlintner/gaseous/README.md

 Note: currently a work in progress.

 Gaseous exposes nodejs module apis to the browser (asynchronously).
-Currently there is only support for the fs module, but any non-blocking module call can be supported.
+Currently there is only support for (most of) the fs module, but any non-blocking module call can be supported.
 That is, a call like fs.readFileSync will not work as expected whereas fs.readFile will.

 ## Install